magento/devdocs/guides/v2.2/coding-standards/technical-guidelines.md

 6.4.4.11.
 Domain/business logic MUST be executed on the service contracts layer

 6.4.4.12.
-Any customizations to the domain/business logic MUST be executed on the Service Contracts layer, and so MUST be declared in `global` area of configuration
+Any customizations to the domain/business logic MUST be executed on the Service Contracts layer, and so MUST be declared in the `global` area of configuration.

 ## 7. Configuration